Following a Monday night look at Tuesday's special election to fill

 The MRC's Brad Wilmouth corrected the closed-captioning against the video to provide this transcript of the story on the Monday, November 2 World News with Charles Gibson on ABC:

 CHARLES GIBSON: Now, to politics.
 There are off-year elections tomorrow.
 In New Jersey and Virginia, governors will be chosen.
 Maine has a critical vote on gay marriage.
 New York City chooses a mayor.
 But there is nothing to compete with the House of Representatives race in upstate New York which has taken bizarre turn after bizarre turn.
-John Berman ventured up to Watertown, New York.- Brent Baker is Vice President for Research and Publications at the Media Research Center
+John Berman ventured up to Watertown, New York.

 JOHN BERMAN: Try to follow this: A Republican drops out of a race which might guarantee Republicans keep the seat, which might be bad for the Republican party longterm.